Enabling Confident Purchases on Amazon

 Click-Through from Search Results

-Product cards with vetted trusted sellers, as well as fulfillment information felt more transparent, encouraging users to tap listings instead of skipping uncertain options.
+Product cards with trusted sellers and fulfillment details felt more transparent, encouraging users to select listings instead of skipping uncertain ones.

 14%